Further vs. farther: what's the difference?

 - Use furthest when the "distance" is figurative or not physical; "this is the furthest we've gotten in developing the research".

-“Farther” / “further”, used in sentences
+"Further" / "farther", used in sentences

-Also, she was tall and thin, too, further adding to the ways she met the physical beauty conventions.
-Of course, our original snowfall prediction made Tuesday, was farther off in many areas.
-Fairfax County is offering free transportation to vaccination sites for some residents who live farther away. |
+• Also, she was tall and thin, too, further adding to the ways she met the physical beauty conventions.

-As a preposition, meaning at a greater distance |
+Synonyms for farther (as a preposition, meaning at a greater distance)

 Old English furðor, forðor "to a more advanced position, forward, onward, beyond, more distant; farther away; later, afterward; to a greater degree or extent, in addition; moreover".

-Practice questions: Further or farther?
+Practice quiz: Further or farther?

 He can throw the ball ______ than anyone else on the team.